BimsDevs/ansible-config-mgt/README.md

 # ansible-config-mgt

-This is Jenkins - ansible
+This is Jenkins - ansible configuration management